Toowoombawest/ChurchWebsite/content/give.md

 The plan would be for them to collect your envelopes from the areas in which they deliver to.

-​

-We have been working hard at revising our budget and we are looking at ways in which to either defer payments and/or save in many areas.
+​We have been working hard at revising our budget and we are looking at ways in which to either defer payments and/or save in many areas.
 Parish Council is still meeting on the 4th Monday of each month via Zoom, making decisions to guide us through these difficult times.

-​

-We thank you for your ongoing support during this time of crisis.
+​We thank you for your ongoing support during this time of crisis.
 PLEASE CONTINUE TO SUPPORT YOUR CHURCH

-​

-Blessings
+​Blessings
 Pauline